bcbnz/matplotlib-pgfutils/doc/config.md

 ```

 This prints a diagram in the output document showing the dimensions.

+The `marginpar_width` and `marginpar_sep` refer to the width of the margin
+notes and the separator between the main text area and the margin notes.
+They
+are used when generating figures which fit in the margin notes, or which span
+the main text area and the margin notes.

 The number of columns and the width of the separators between them are only
 used when generating figures for multiple-column documents.